 17. The delegation underscored that education was an essential ingredient for human empowerment, which fuelled all development, be it at the personal, family, community or national level.
-That was why the Government had invested much of its resources in education, as reflected by the fact that education expenditure accounted for more than 20% of the total national budget.
+That was why the Government had invested a large part of its resources in education, as reflected by the fact that education expenditure accounted for more than 20 per cent of the total national budget.
 Under such ambitious investment, education was free and compulsory for the first six years of primary schooling.
-It was also free but voluntary for the next three years of junior secondary and once again free and voluntary for the remaining three years of senior secondary for those who had passed the required entry standard for admission into the limited number of places in the senior forms, most of which were run by the larger churches whose teaching costs and developmental activities were heavily subsidized and supported by the Government.
+It was also free but voluntary for the next three years of senior secondary and once again free and voluntary for the remaining three years of senior secondary for those who had passed the required entry standard for admission into the limited number of places in the senior forms, most of which were run by the larger churches whose teaching costs and developmental activities were heavily subsidized and supported by the Government.

-18. The delegation was pleased to report that, with the enactment of the Early Childhood Care Education Act 2017, the education of young children was supported by the Government from the age of 4, which prepared them for primary education commencing at the age of six.
+18. The delegation was pleased to report that, with the enactment of the Early Childhood Care Education Act 2017, the education of young children was supported by the Government from the age of 4, which prepared them for primary education commencing at the age of 6.
 Moreover, the Inclusive Education Policy 2017 provided data that showed more girls in school than boys, attributable mainly to the shift in cultural norms and attitudes of parents encouraging their daughters to participate fully in education.
-For example, pregnant girls were now allowed and encouraged to attend school under Section 4(2) of the Education Act 2013.
-On top of all those efforts to combat and eliminate gender discrimination, the delegation informed the Council members that 54% of all Government positions were now held by women and most of the top administrative and senior positions were also held by women, a trend which provided clear evidence of the huge strides made with regard to gender equality in Kiribati over the past few decades.
+For example, pregnant girls were now allowed and encouraged to attend school under section 4 (2) of the Education Act 2013.
+On top of all those efforts to combat and eliminate gender discrimination, the delegation informed the Council members that 54 per cent of all Government positions were now held by women and most of the top administrative and senior positions were also held by women, a trend that provided clear evidence of the huge strides made with regard to gender equality in Kiribati over the past few decades.
 Various key activities had been undertaken to further reduce discrimination against women.
 The delegation noted for example that the Employment and Industrial Relation Code 2015 had helped to create more women-friendly workplaces and to reduce gender discrimination and sexual harassment.
-The Strengthening Peaceful Villages Kiribati (SPVK) Project was progressing into its second phase in mobilizing women, girls, men and boys to promote respectful relationships and gender equality at village levels.
-Discrimination against women over land ownership and citizenship for their foreign spouses had been addressed in a number of constitutional amendments which had failed in the past but had left "seeds" for ongoing debates that could hopefully and eventually lead to the passing of such constitutional amendments.
-An annual celebration of the White Ribbon Day coinciding with International Women's Day preceded by 16 days of public awareness-building and campaigns through radio and roadshows, etc. all aimed at cultivating the right mind-set to reduce discrimination against women.
-Finally, the establishment of the "Kiribati Men Behavioural Change" group created space for men in the group talking to other men with an aim to change the mind-set of men to be less violent and to use non-violent means to express themselves.
+The Strengthening Peaceful Villages Kiribati Project was progressing into its second phase in mobilizing women, girls, men and boys to promote respectful relationships and gender equality at village levels.
+Discrimination against women over land ownership and citizenship for their foreign spouses had been addressed in a number of constitutional amendments, which had failed in the past but had planted the seeds for ongoing debates that could hopefully lead to the eventual passing of such constitutional amendments.
+An annual celebration of the White Ribbon Day, coinciding with International Women's Day and preceded by 16 days of public awareness-building and campaigns, including through radio and roadshows, were all aimed at cultivating the right mindset to reduce discrimination against women.
+Finally, the establishment of the "Kiribati Men Behavioural Change" group created a space that allowed men in the group to speak with other men with the aim of changing the mindset of men to be less violent and to use nonviolent means to express themselves.